Holiday Cottage For Rent – ‘Wannawong’ 1062 Greendale to Trentham Road, Blackwood, (Martin Street corner of Warner Street). April 2015.

 History of house – by Margot Hitchcock, Historian for the Blackwood & District Historical Society.
 My grandfather, Walter Warner acquired the 3/4 acre of land on a Miners right in about 1928 for which he paid 5 shillings (50 cents) a year.

 In 1928 Mr H.H.
 Cann (snr) purchased the remaining disused Barrys Reef school building (53′ x 20′) built December 1875 for the sum of 35 pound.
-He bought the school for my grandfather, Walter Warner and grandmother Mrs Dot (Frances) Warner (nee Conlon) and out of the timber our house was built by Magnus Williamson and Herb Cann Jnr. and completed around 1930 and kept as a holiday house for the Warner family.
+He bought the school for my grandfather, Walter Warner and grandmother Mrs Dot (Frances) Warner (nee Conlon) and out of the timber our house was built by Magnus Williamson and Herb Cann Jnr. and completed by December 1929 and kept as a holiday house for the Warner family.
 My Uncle remembers the walls being brought to the block on a horse drawn wagon and being cut to size and erected where they still stand today.
 The front of the house has a new extension which was added in 1986, but the original section of the house still has all the old weather-boards, windows, doors and flooring off the old school.
 I researched the history of the school, part of which is in my book “Aspects of Early Blackwood” and found my house contains a lot of history of Blackwood.
 I have the board off the Barrys Reef school with State School No. 885 on it.
 The house stands on a hill on the main road into Blackwood on the corner of Warner Street.

 Photo of Barrys Reef School No. 885 C. 1890 courtesy Margot Hitchcock.
 (Click to enlarge)

 Photo of house facing west, with front extension and verandah. courtesy Margot Hitchcock.
 (Click to enlarge)